Oregon Disabled Veteran Benefits

 Every way to qualify (the rule keys on a 40% disability):

-- Service-connected route: a veteran certified by the U.S. Department of Veterans Affairs (or a branch of the Armed Forces) as having a service-connected disability of 40% or more.
+- Service-connected route (higher tier, ~$32,512): a veteran certified by the U.S. Department of Veterans Affairs (or a branch of the Armed Forces) as having a service-connected disability of 40% or more.
+No income limit applies to this route.

 - Surviving spouse / registered domestic partner: the surviving spouse or Oregon registered domestic partner of a qualifying veteran may claim the exemption if the veteran was discharged under honorable conditions and the survivor has not remarried or entered a new registered partnership.
 First-time survivor claims require the marriage/partnership certificate and the veteran's death certificate.